Updated April 2026

 Escalate if needed

-If the claim is declined, the beneficiary can follow the provider's complaints process and then escalate to IFSO if needed.
+If the claim is declined, the beneficiary can follow the provider's complaints process and then escalate to AFCA if the matter remains unresolved.

-New Zealand has several factors that affect how funeral insurance works and how it fits alongside other entitlements.
+Australia has several regulatory and market factors that shape how funeral insurance works and how it fits alongside other financial options.

-Funeral insurance policies are typically simpler than other insurance products, but the key terms still matter.
+Funeral insurance policies are typically simpler than other insurance products, but the key terms in the PDS still matter.

-Check exactly how long the stand-down period is and what types of death are excluded during it.
-Accidental death is usually covered from day one.
+Check the exact length of the waiting period and which types of death are excluded during it.
+Accidental death is usually covered from the first day.

 Premium structure

-Understand whether premiums are level (fixed) or stepped (increase with age).
-This significantly affects total cost over time.
+Understand whether premiums are level (fixed for life) or stepped (increase with age).
+This has a major impact on total cost over time.

 Maximum age and termination

 Check whether cover continues for life or ends at a specific age.
-Some policies stop at 85 or 90, meaning cover ends when you may need it most.
+Some policies stop at 85 or 90, meaning cover ends when it may be needed most.

 Beneficiary and payout